tphillips/MeshMqtt/README.md

 A useful example would be a HomeAssistant integration.

-Add a shell script to your tool box by adding the following to your configuration.yaml:
+Add a shell script to your tool box by adding the following to your Home Assistant `configuration.yaml`:

 ```
 shell_command: